Every year Valentine’s Day is celebrated on 14thof February. It is the day of love and hence we can’t leave our children behind!

 Valentine’s Day Activities for Kids

 1. Gratitude Notes: Since we are talking about appreciating people who love us, help your child write small notes of thanks and gratitude to their loved ones on this valentine day.
-This Valentine’s day activity for kids will help your children count our blessings and appreciate relationships.Get them Now
+This Valentine’s day activity for kids will help your children count their blessings, appreciate relationships, and show more kindness.Get them Now

 2.Matching Hearts: Another Valentine’s day activity for kids that will help them sharpen their observation and reasoning skills.
 Print the Matching Hearts Puzzle below and let your child match up the hearts.Download Now